 Koba is known for being a major port city, located on the north shore of Osaka Bay with about 1.5 million residents.
 It’s close to Osaka and serves as a pass-through connecting Osaka to Sanyo, the area in the south of Honshu.
 Kobe may not be the most exciting as compared with other travel destinations in Japan.
 It is connected with a number of sites that are worth visiting, with many exciting cherry blossom viewing opportunities.

 The port area is the centerpiece of the city with a number of landmarks and eye-catchy architecture.
 The red steel Port Tower is a sightseeing tower completed in 1963.
 Designed by Nikken Sekkei Company, it’s 108 meters tall with 8 layers and 32 red steel staves that resemble the look of a Japanese drum, Tsuzumi.
-7000 LEDs were installed during its renovation in 2009, with 40 lighting effects that illuminate the city’s skyline after its reopening in 2010.
+7000 LEDs were installed during its renovation in 2009, with 40 lighting effects that illuminated the city’s skyline after its reopening in 2010.

 A Ferris wheel is within walking distance which also offers a breathtaking view of the surroundings.
 Check out the giant sculpture, Fish Dance, at Meriken Park.
-It is designed by architect Frank O. Gehry and copper sheets were used to construct this art.
+It was designed by architect Frank O. Gehry and copper sheets were used to construct this art.

 Of all kinds of Wagyu beef in Japan, Kobe beef is a delicacy that is beloved among many.
 It is considered among the top graded and high-quality wagyu beef, together with Matsusaka beef and Omi beef.
 The beef is produced only from Hyogo Prefecture’s Tajima cattle farm which has strict standards.
 The overall appearance of the meat is understated and refined, with the subtle distribution of fat.
 There’s no way not to have a taste of this delicious meat while you are in the city.
 If you are looking for a recommendation, check out Yazawa Kobe beef located on the Motomachidori, while they serve their beef in Japanese barbecue style.